ShnitzelKiller/TorusBounces/README.md

 ### Installation

 The applet (in the torusExplorer directory) runs in Processing 3.
-Install Processing 3, load torusExplorer.pde, and run the sketch.
+Install Processing 3, load torusExplorer.pde, and then run the sketch.

 ### Conventions